 Modern mechanical and plant manufacturers are project champions

 Industrial machinery is faced with the task of strengthening its USPs, established over decades, and linking them to innovative technologies and modern IT.
-To exploit the savings and improvement potential, industry-specific ERP solutions are transformed into the complex data hub of the smart factory.
+To exploit the savings and improvement potential, industry-specific ERP solutions like the ERP for industrial machinery are transformed into the complex data hub of the smart factory.
 Move your processes into a precise functioning gear!

 The most important ERP functions in the industrial machinery sector include: